 Are you an active person looking for a dog that’ll happily exercise?
 These high-energy pups are loyal and intelligent, which makes them perfect for people or families with active lifestyles.
 And that's just one of many facts that show how great Pointers are.

-The name "Pointer" stems from the breed's hunting backgrounds as they’re able to point out where hiding animals are, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, explains.
+The name "Pointer" stems from the breed's hunting backgrounds as they’re able to point out where hiding animals are, Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, explains.

 These pups have a signature pose to indicate when they’re pointing at something.
 They angle their bodies in the direction of an animal, stretching their neck out and holding their tail horizontally, creating a straight line from their nose tip to their tail end.
 Pointers will also raise one of their front legs by bending their elbows and have a foot curled under.